ElfFriend-DnD/FoundryVTT-UXModuleBundle/README.md

 ### libWrapper

 Several of these modules use the [libWrapper](https://foundryvtt.com/packages/lib-wrapper/) library module to safely change Foundry's core functionality.
-When installing these modules, Foundry may prompt you to install libWrapper if you haven't already.
+As a result, we've added it to this module's dependencies as well.

 ## In Alphabetical Order